 It is evident that the causes and effects of homelessness are central to our social challenge, the common denominator of our extreme social problems that we must solve.
 This problem has existed since the beginning of humankind and has never been solved.

-It is quite disturbing that in most western countries, like Australia, the homelessness challenge is not a local council responsibility but a state level issue, competing for state funds against roads, police, education and hospitals.
-The state government public housing departments simply do not have sufficient budget to meet the demands for temporary shelter.
+It is quite disturbing that in most western countries, like Australia, the homelessness challenge is not a local council’s responsibility but a state-level issue, competing for state funds against roads, police, education and hospitals.
+The state government public housing departments simply do not have a sufficient budget to meet the demands for temporary shelter.

 The recent death of a nine-month-old Gold Coast baby who was living homeless with her parents on a famous beach is a case in point.
 Nearby residents complained to the local council of the baby’s crying every morning and still, nothing was done to help the vulnerable and destitute family.

-In the end, it seems that it will need to be the kindness of Business and their philanthropic leaders coupled with passionate not for profit volunteers that will need to step up to solve the epic social challenge of our time.
-Together the State needs to be lobbied to make available underutilised buildings for temporary shelter.
+In the end, it seems that it will need to be the kindness of Businesses and their philanthropic leaders, coupled with passionate not for profit volunteers that will need to step up.
+Solving this epic social challenge of our time.
+Together, the State needs to be lobbied to make available underutilised buildings for temporary shelter.
 To combat and eradicate homelessness is the most efficient way for big business to meet their corporate social and sustainable development responsibilities.
-To team up with a not for profit foundation working in this area is the most rewarding impact investment any corporation or fund can make in 2019 and beyond
+To team up with a not for profit foundation working in this area is the most rewarding impact investment any corporation or fund can make in 2019 and beyond.

 Written by Tony Wiese